minister19/RL_pytorch/6_rl_framework_example/README.md

 - klines
 - fund_totals
 - actions as markers.
 - train loss and test loss.
-Reason: too many data points to display, and often exploded.
+Reason: too many data points to display, and often explodes.
 - More Klines to train.
 - Preprocess indicators.